padrinobook/padrinobook/chapters/creating_models.md

 ```

 How can we run all the tests in our application and see if everything is working?
-Just execute `padrino rake spec`
-to run all tests in the `spec/` folder:
+Execute `padrino rake spec` to run all tests in the `spec/` folder:

 ```bash